-At the exhibition Nothing To See, composer and sound artist Morten Poulsen stage the act of listening in a play between foreground and background.
+At the exhibition Nothing To See, the artist stage the act of listening in a play between foreground and background.
 Utilizing sound material that exist on the edge of human hearing perception, the installation amplify the local sounding environment and points to the listeners own self-reflexive role therein.

-In connection with an artistic residency at Bergen Center for Electronic Arts / BEK in April 2019, Morten experimented with aural conditions that position the listener in the immediate sonic environment, creating situations where composed, accidental and imagined sounds blend together.
+In connection with an artistic residency at Bergen Center for Electronic Arts / BEK in April 2019, the artist experimented with aural conditions that position the listener in the immediate sonic environment, creating situations where composed, accidental and imagined sounds blend together.

 “Hearing is the unintentional, passive receiving of sound through our ears.We do this all the time, even when we sleep.